-This year the Council's Statement of Accounts includes at Note 2 to the Core Financial Statements an explanation of the adjustments made to comply with the transition to IFRS and the new Code of Practice on Local Authority Accounting Practice in the UK.
-Minor presentational changes have not been included in Note 2.
+This Statement of Accounts includes at Note 2 to the Core Financial Statements an explanation of any adjustments made to comply changes in the Code.

 Events after the Balance Sheet date - Note 4

 Local authorities are required to account for events, both favourable and unfavourable, which occur between the end of the reporting period and the date when the financial statements are authorised for issue in accordance with IAS 10 Events after the Reporting Period and IPSAS 14 Events after the Reporting Date.
 Two types of events can be identified: